Eagle skull

 In March of 2006 new nests and ducklings confirmed a prosperous future for the world's rarest duck, and for a revived avifauna on Campbell Island.

-A tiny population of Campbell Island snipe was discovered in 1997, during a search for teal on the 19ha Jacquemart Island rock stack.
+A tiny population of Campbell Island snipe was discovered in 1997, during a search for teal on the 19 hectare Jacquemart Island rock stack.
 After rat eradication, snipe have returned to the main island naturally, with 30 birds found in 2006.

 The future of Campbell Island's land birds is still subjected to keeping the island rat-free.